 - Water bottles

 Puma has collaborated with many big and giant designers like Rossi and Alexander McQueen.
-The company has a speciality in its product line by selling premium quality products at affordable prices.
+The company has a specialty in its product line by selling premium quality products at affordable prices.
 This gives the customers the feel of luxury on their budget.

 The brand also has partnered with several other brands and has given them the license to use the Puma trademark.
 So let’s see how Puma manages with promotion strategy to increase its product portfolios.